Rudolf Steiner: Spiritual science

 Steiner termed his work from this period onwards Anthroposophy.
 He emphasized that the spiritual path he articulated builds upon and supports individual freedom and independent judgment; for the results of spiritual research to be appropriately presented in a modern context they must be in a form accessible to logical understanding, so that those who do not have access to the spiritual experiences underlying anthroposophical research can make independent evaluations of the latter's results.
 Spiritual training is to support what Steiner considered the overall purpose of human evolution, the development of the mutually interdependent qualities of love and freedom.

+The epistemology offered by anthroposophy represents a regression to pre-scientific modes of thought.
+Ullrich stated that Steiner's epistemology is "rationalized mysticism".
+Others stated that anthroposophy is "an arcane pseudoscience based on medieval mysticism".
+Another author stated that it is "Rudolf Steiner's innovative doctrine that combined fashionable mysticism with no less fashionable pseudoscience."
+A French author wrote that Anthroposophy "is a clever mix of pseudoscience, esotericism and mysticism".